 As you can see, creating a culture of psychological safety does not reduce the importance of motivation and accountability.
 In fact, establishing a psychologically-safe culture will enhance your motivation and willingness to hold yourself and others accountable.
 And it will do the same for your team members.

 Your target should be for you, your team and your organisation to spend as much time as possible in the learning zone, while recognising it’s impossible to stay there permanently.
 Changes to internal and external factors will influence the levels of psychological safety and motivation and accountability.
 It’s important to recognise when they have changed, and implement strategic and tactical responses to move things back in the desired direction.
 Some pre-planning here will save you hours of heartache and stress when the inevitable happens!

-A culture of psychological safety can only be built through effective and inclusive leadership.
-Effective leaders must have self-awareness (read my post about self-awareness here).
+The only way to create psychological safety is through effective and inclusive leadership.
+Effective leaders must have self-awareness (read my post about self-awareness for more information).
 And there are several other ways to become a more inclusive leader and build a culture of psychological safety, which Amy Edmondson sets out in one of her TED talks.